karmab/kcli-plan-samples/openshift4/baremetal/README.md

 - launch the install against a set of baremetal nodes

 ## Why

-to deploy baremetal using bare minimum on the provisioning node
+To deploy baremetal using bare minimum on the provisioning node

+## Requirements

+### Data

+- a valid install-config.yaml
+- a pull secret to put in openshift_pull.json

-## What is needed on the provisioning node
+### on the provisioning node

 - libvirt daemon (with fw_cfg support)
 - two physical bridges: